chef/chef-web-docs/chef_master/source/config_rb_server_optional_settings.rst

 This configuration file has the following settings for ``bookshelf``:

 ``bookshelf['access_key_id']``
   The access key identifier.
 This may point at an external storage location, such as Amazon EC2.
-See :ref:`external_bookshelf_settings` for more information on configuring external bookshelf.
+See `AWS external bookshelf settings </server_components.html#external-bookshelf-settings>`__ for more information on configuring external bookshelf.
 Default value: **generated**.
 As of Chef server 12.14, this is no longer the preferred command.

-  Please use ``chef-server-ctl set-secret bookshelf access_key_id`` from the :ref:`ctl_chef_server_secrets_management` commands.
+  Please use ``chef-server-ctl set-secret bookshelf access_key_id`` from the `Secrets Management </ctl_chef_server.html#ctl-chef-server-secrets-management>`__ commands.

 ``bookshelf['data_dir']``
    The directory in which on-disk data is stored.
 The default value is the recommended value.
 Default value: ``/var/opt/opscode/bookshelf/data``.